valantonini/arakawa/contents/about/index.md

 ---
-title:  "How to tell if a transform is facing another in Unity3d"
-author: val antonini
-date: 2013-06-10
+title:  "about"
 template: about.pug
-temp: /about
+location: /about
 ---

-asdfasdf
+about val antonini